 Four lessons from managing a company wide Airflow plugin

-At my current company (Carpe Data, we are hiring!) , one of my tasks is to maintain an internal Airflow plugin (common-airflow-utils) with Airflow related utilities.
+) with Airflow related utilities.
 The library is used by 5 different teams, powering a big part of our production worfklows. and it provides higher abstractions on top of the airflow API, with the goals of standardizing Airflow practices, as well as making dag writing much easier, particularly for those teams where Python expertise is lacking.

-For example, for a regular dag owner (the person writing DAG code), instead of launching an emr job via an EmrCreateJobFlowOperator they can just call the common utilities function create_emr_job_flow(*args, **kwargs).
+For example, for a regular dag owner (the person writing DAG code), instead of launching an emr job via an EmrCreateJobFlowOperator they can just call the common utilities function create_emr_job_flow(*args, **kwargs)

 This library has been 1 year in production, and there are a few things that I have learned from building and maintaining it: